In This Article

 To help prevent this from happening, the Lepide Data Security Platform enables you to audit Office 365 changes to give you full visibility on changes taking place.
 Lepide is easy to use, scalable, and allows you to overcome all manner of security, operations, and compliance challenges – all from a single console.

-To see exactly how Lepide helps you keep your data secure in Office 365, schedule a demo with one of our engineers today or start a free trial today.
+To see exactly how Lepide helps you keep your data secure in Office 365, schedule a demo with one of our engineers today.

 Philip Robinson